aws-notes/AWS_SAA/04_RDS_Aurora_&_ElastiCache.md

 * Helps make your application stateless
 * AWS takes care of OS maintenance / patching, optimizations, setup, configuration, monitoring, failure recovery and backups
 * Using ElastiCache involves heavy application code changes

+### ElastiCache Solution Architecture - DB Cache
+* Applications queries ElastiCache, if not available, get from RDS and store in ElastiCache.
+* Helps relieve load in RDS
+* Cache must have an invalidation strategy to make sure only the most current data is used in there.

+### ElastiCache Solution Architecture – User Session Store
+* User logs into any of the application
+* The application writes the session data into ElastiCache
+* The user hits another instance of our application
+* The instance retrieves the data and the user is already logged in

+### ElastiCache – Redis vs Memcached
+* **Redis** - Replication
+  * Multi AZ with Auto-Failover
+  * Read Replicas to scale reads and have high availability
+  * Data Durability using AOF persistence
+  * Backup and restore features
+* **Memcached** - sharding
+  * Multi-node for partitioning of data (sharding)
+  * Non persistent
+  * No backup and restore
+  * Multi-threaded architecture

+### ElastiCache – Cache Security
+* All caches in ElastiCache:
+  * Support SSL in flight encryption
+  * Do not support IAM authentication
+  * IAM policies on ElastiCache are only used for AWS API-level security
+* Redis AUTH
+  * You can set a “password/token” when you create a Redis cluster
+  * This is an extra level of security for your cache (on top of security groups)
+* Memcached
+  * Supports SASL-based authentication (advanced)

+### ElastiCache for Solutions Architects
+* **Patterns for ElastiCache**
+  * Lazy Loading: all the read data is cached, data can become stale in cache
+  * WriteThrough:Addsorupdate data in the cache when written to a DB (no stale data)
+  * Session Store: store temporary session data in a cache (using TTL features)